 This appliance is wired for 120 volt service.
-The unit, when installed, must be electrically grounded in accordance with the requirements of the authority having jurisdiction or in the absence of such requirements, with the latest edition of the National Fuel Gas Code ANSI/NFPA No. 70.
+The heater, when installed, must be electrically grounded in accordance with the requirements of the authority having jurisdiction or in the absence of such requirements, with the latest edition of the National Electrical Code ANSI/NFPA No. 70.
+When the unit is installed in Canada, it must conform to the CAE C22.1, Canadian Electrical Code, Part 1 and/or local Electrical Codes.

-- All wiring between the unit and field installed devices shall be made with type T wire [63° F (35° C) rise]. - 2.
-Line voltage wire exterior to the appliance must be enclosed in approved conduit or approved metal clad cable.
+1. All wiring between the unit and field installed devices shall be made with type T wire [63° F (35° C) rise].